princemaple/abnf_parsec/README.md

 ## Text / Byte mode

-Literals in ABNF could be used to describe either the text codepoints or the byte representation.
+In some RFCs, literals in ABNF could be used to describe the byte representation instead of the text codepoints.
+There is no clear distinction between them for us to detect automatically.
-There is no clear distinction between them.
-Hence a text / byte mode is added for user to set.
+Hence a text / byte mode is added for the user to set.

 ```elixir
 defmodule TextParser do